-On the receipt for the entry, next to every participant's name, is a unique 'edit code' (see below).
-This code string can be manually input when you click 'Enter my result' OR you can copy the link that is embedded in the receipt (just right click the edit code and copy the link) and that will take you right to the Ticket for that entry.
+On the receipt for the entry, next to every participant's name, there is a unique 'edit code' (see below).
+This code string can be manually input when you click 'Enter my result' OR you can copy the link that is embedded in the receipt (just right click the edit code and copy the link) and that will take you right to the Ticket for that person's entry.

-While using an edit code doesn't give you full access to the account that bought your ticket it does let you enter and update your times, register or re-register a device, etc.
+While using an edit code doesn't give you full access to the account that bought your ticket, it does let you enter and update your times, register or re-register a device, etc.

-Rule #2: if someone else entered you in the event get them to send you the edit code or the link behind it so you can input your own results / link your Garmin account / etc.
+Rule #2: if someone else entered you in the event, get them to send you the edit code or the link behind it so you can input your own results / link your Garmin account / etc.

 What options do I have for entering a time/distance?